 - Usually not portable nor can they be used as carriers

-- Less expensive than convertible car seats, on average
+- Less expensive than convertible seats, on average

-- Only useful for older children; a convertible car seat may be a better choice
+- Only useful for older children; a convertible option may be the best car seat for some parents

 How Do I Know Which Type of Car Seat My Child Needs?

-The AAP recommends that all infants should be riding in a rear-facing car seats starting from their very first ride home from the hospital.
-Children should ride in a car seat until they are 2 years old — or until they reach the limitations on the particular car seat they are using.
+The AAP recommends that all infants should be riding in a rear-facing safety seats starting from their very first ride home from the hospital.
+All children should ride in a safety seat until they are 2 years old — or until they reach the limitations on the particular seat they are using.

-Here are the guidelines regarding the type of car seat that should be used for each child.
+Here are the guidelines regarding the type of safety seat that should be used for each child.

 |Age Group||Type of Seat||General Guidelines|